-My name is Alex (AKA A. C. Wyatt), and first and foremost, I’m a nerd.
+My name is Alex, and first and foremost, I’m a nerd.

 Everything else—writer, reader, university student, etcetera—comes second.
-I’m a nerd for writing, good narrative and learning new things.
-If I’m not writing or doing homework, you can usually find me looking up some random fact or watching an obscure history program when I’m supposed to be asleep.
+I’m a nerd for writing, good narratives and most of all, learning as much as possible.
+If I’m not writing or doing homework, you can usually find me watching an obscure history or unsolved mystery program when I’m supposed to be asleep.

 By the time I was in grade two, I was already in deep—first came the MAGIC TREEHOUSE chapter books, and then CHARLOTTE’S WEB and CHARLIE AND THE CHOCOLATE FACTORY.
 And then my fourth-grade teacher read us HARRY POTTER AND THE PHILOSOPHER’S STONE, and I was powerless to stop the inevitable—I tore through the rest of the series, became a mega Potterhead before I even knew what a Potterhead was, and it all went downhill from there.
 By fifth grade, my teachers had to take books away from me because I’d read them during class.
 I read anything and everything I could get my hands on.
 And a year later, I had a dream that would become the basis of my first ever original story.

 Soon after, I decided to start something else: a YA light fantasy novel called VINDICTA.
-I finished that one about a year ago, and have been tweaking it ever since.
-While FAIRY TALES represented a way to get rid of my ghosts, VINDICTA is at its core the story of a girl learning to believe in herself—something I’m still working on myself.
-Here’s the full summary:
+I finished that one about three and a half years ago, and spent the next few years tweaking it.
+While FAIRY TALES represented a way to get rid of my ghosts, VINDICTA is the story of a girl learning to believe in herself—something I’m still working on myself.

-On this blog, you’ll find everything from snippets of my stories and writing advice to rants about current societal issues to blog posts about my crazy hair.
+On this blog, you’ll find everything from snippets of my stories and writing advice to think-pieces about pop culture and politics to movie reviews.
 I may not stick to one topic or theme, but I promise that no matter what I write, I’ll always be as nerdy as ever.

 Feel free to browse through my blog or navigate using the drop-down category menu above.